GMichetti/MiBuSM/README.md

 - password: "Ch@ngeMe!"

+The rest APIs exposed by the server are documented via the related Swagger within the GUI itself

 ## Extending Mibu

 Mibu is designed to be easily extensible.
 To add support for new devices, you need to: